Duurzame-Challenge/DuurzameScannerApi/README.md

     }
 }
 ```
-Get Allergens for a Product
+## Get Allergens for a Product
+This endpoint allows you to retrieve a list of allergens for a specific product.
 URL: /api/product/{id}/allergens
 Method: GET
 Response: